An Author Reckons With A Family Secret: Her Grandmother Was A Chinese 'Flower Girl'

 ”

 Of course, it partly justified their profession and made them feel better.
 Still, their sense of filial duty, deeply imbedded in their upbringing, played a large part.
 But what impressed me most in those vulnerable girls was their strength: their ability to cope with hardship and setbacks and simply keep going.
 It is the same quality I’ve long appreciated in my grandma, to whom the novel is dedicated.
 Lijia Zhang is a journalist and author.
-Lotus, out now, is her debut novel.
+Lotus, released January 10, is her debut novel.

 Of course, it partly justified their profession and made them feel better.
 Still, their sense of filial duty, deeply imbedded in their upbringing, played a large part.
 But what impressed me most in those vulnerable girls was their strength: their ability to cope with hardship and setbacks and simply keep going.
 It is the same quality I’ve long appreciated in my grandma, to whom the novel is dedicated.
 Lijia Zhang is a journalist and author.
-Lotus, out now, is her debut novel.
+Lotus, released January 10, is her debut novel.

 Advertisement